juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/3_game_ideas.md

 2. The Great Toy Rebellion - Someone accidentally donated their brother's childhood teddy bear, and the toys in the donation bin are alive and planning a rescue!
 They need human hands to complete the heist—you'll follow clues from the toys themselves to reunite the bear with its owner before the truck arrives.

 3. The Midnight Prank Protocol - Decades ago, a legendary prankster rigged the entire mall with a Rube Goldberg foam apocalypse that was never triggered—until now.
-Using old blueprints, you must race through the mall finding hidden switches in unexpected places before a fancy event tonight gets buried under mountains of pink foam.
+Using old blueprints, you must race through the mall finding hidden switches in unexpected places before before the mall gets buried under mountains of pink foam.

 ---